maRT-sk/fastapi-starterpack/README.md

 ### Database Setup

-Manage the database using Invoke tasks or equivalent manual commands.
+This project supports PostgreSQL and SQLite as database backends, providing flexibility for different use cases.
+Dependencies can be simplified based on the chosen backend:
+- For PostgreSQL, feel free to remove SQLite-related packages with `uv remove aiosqlite`.
+- For SQLite, feel free to  remove PostgreSQL-related packages with `uv remove psycopg2`.

+#### For PostgreSQL:

 1. Create and start a Docker container for PostgreSQL:

-    ```
+    ```bash
     uvx invoke db-create
     ```

-2. Apply migrations:
+2. Create and apply migrations:

+    ```bash
+    uvx invoke alembic-up
     ```

+3. Enter a migration message when prompted (e.g., "initial").
+   Review the generated migration file in `alembic/versions`, and confirm with "Y" to apply the upgrade.

+#### For SQLite:

+- Similar to PostgreSQL, but **Skip `uvx invoke db-create`**, as SQLite automatically creates the database file.
+  Simply create and apply migrations:

+    ```bash
     uvx invoke alembic-up
     ```

-3. Enter a migration message when prompted.
-For the first migration, use a message like "initial".
+  Enter a migration message (e.g., "initial"), check generated file in `alembic/versions`, and confirm to apply the upgrade.
-   A Python migration file will be created in the `alembic/versions` folder.
-4. Review the migration file to ensure it reflects the expected database schema.
-   Once satisfied, return to the terminal and confirm by typing "y" to proceed with the database upgrade.

 ## Project Structure